swissquote/crafty/docs/04_User_Guides/autofix_resources.md

 Note the `--write ` option is used to save the modifications but it is optional.
 Feel free to commit it in case you want just to preview.

- - Example for linting typescript files:
+ - Example for linting TypeScript files:
  	- `npx prettier --write "**/*.ts"`
 ￼
 More options here: https://prettier.io/docs/en/cli.html